Fasteners & Supplies

-Bridge washer: This oversized reinforced washer is designed for wood construction
+Bridge washer: This sturdy, oversized washer is suitable for use in wooden construction.

-Cup washer: This washer has a sunken center so that the bolt lies flush
+Cup washer: This washer has a recessed center that allows the bolt to sit flush.

-Finishing washer: This is designed to provide a smooth finish to your project
+Finishing washer: This washer is designed to create a smooth, polished finish for your project.

-Flat washer: These all-purpose washers are the most common type
+Flat washer: These versatile washers are the most commonly used type.

-Neoprene washer: When a tight seal is needed, a neoprene washer can lock in a way that a metal washer cannot
+Neoprene washer: When a tight seal is required, a neoprene washer can provide a better grip than a metal washer.

-Plate washer: A square washer provides a larger bearing surface then a round one can
+Plate washer: A square washer provides a larger surface area for bearing than a round washer.

-Torque washer: This washer has prongs on the underside to keep it from rotating or slipping
+Torque washer: This washer has prongs on the underside to prevent slipping or rotation.

 Rods & Studs